-Even better is on Illinois resident free days you now have access to whole aquarium – all permanent exhibits.
+On Illinois resident free days (with valid ID) you now have access to whole aquarium – all permanent exhibits.
 This includes:

 - the Oceanarium where you may view whales and dolphins swimming between shows if they come to the surface, the sea otters and sea lions.

 - the Polar Play Zone which is the level below the Oceanarium where you can view the dolphins and whales swimming below surface and the penguin exhibit.

 - the Wild Reef where you view sharks, stingrays and living coral all below surface

 - Sting Ray Touch where stingrays swim around in a shallow tank and you can feel them as the swim up or swim by (Spoiler alert: they’re firm but squishy).

 - 4-D Experience admission is a $4.95 upgrade for all guests.

 Long, slow moving lines

 A couple of summers ago when I was walking by the lines were more than an hour on a non-free day, per a Shedd line wrangler.
 If you want to go on free day I would recommend arriving very early or be prepared to stand in line for at least an hour.